Galaxy S9: You Might Want To Skip Samsung’s Latest Flagship And Just Wait For The Galaxy S10

 — Roland Quandt (@rquandt) February 15, 2018

 With this information in mind, there is a pretty good chance that the Galaxy S10 will feature a significant upgrade over this year’s Samsung Galaxy S9.
 If any, the improvements on the Galaxy S10 seem to be far more prominent than the upgrades between the Galaxy S9 and the Galaxy S8.
-After all, rumors currently suggest that the Galaxy S9’s upgrades will center on the internals of the device, but there is a good chance that the S10 will be fitted with a fresh, new design when it makes its appearance next year.
+After all, rumors currently suggest that the Galaxy S9’s upgrades will center on the internals of the device, but there is a good chance that the S10 will be fitted with a fresh new design when it makes its appearance next year.

 These are the Samsung Galaxy S9 and S9+ https://t.co/deXGg39m0d pic.twitter.com/RNGezrF4Bs